eleda77/eleda77.github.io/docs/vocab_list.md

 **mere** - a lake, pond, or arm of the sea

+**merlin** - a small dark falcon that hunts small birds, found throughout most of Eurasia and much of North America

+**metheglin** - a spiced or medicated variety of mead, associated particularly with Wales

 **midden** - a dunghill or refuse heap

 **miltate** - (of a fact or circumstance) be a powerful or conclusive factor in preventing

+**mirk** - old-fashioned spelling of murk (like darkness)

 **mirkning** - late twilight, dusk

 **mogadored** - confused or perplexed

+**moggy** - a cat, especially one that does not have a pedigree

 **moisty** - damp, wet (personally I see no reason why this version of moist should exist but here it is anyway)

+**mollocking** - the act of behaving in a foolish, extravagant, or indulgent manner

 **monoxyl/monoxylon** - a canoe or boat made from a single piece of timber